Nonzero $\mathfrak{n}$-cohomology of Totally Degenerate Limit of Discrete Series representations: Introduction

-Recall that these cohomology groups must satisfy Serre duality, as is shown in \cite[Proposition 1.5]{bw1980}.
-We therefore prove that the combinatorial complex used to compute these cohomology groups also satisfies Serre duality: \begin{thm} Given the choices in the previous theorem, one has

-\end{thm} However, the proof of this theorem reveals that the Serre duality of $H^*(\nn,V)$ is compatible with the Serre duality of the $\nn\cap \kC$ cohomology of the K types of $V$.

 The main idea of Theorem \ref{thm:nonvanish:intro} uses the fact that a TDLDS representation can only be nonzero if the simple roots defining it are non-compact.
 This forces the differentials computed by Soergel to be 0 at the canonical degrees.
+This result is in fact proven for all non-zero limits of discrete series.
+We then prove that these cohomology groups satisfy Serre duality: \begin{thm}[Theorem \ref{thm: Serre duality}] Given the choices in the previous theorem, one has

-We then noticed that the degrees in which these cohomology groups occur for quasi split unitary groups suggest a geometric application of the Gan Gross Prasad conjecture.
+\end{thm} We note that the proof of this theorem reveals that the Serre duality of $H^*(\nn,V)$ is compatible with the Serre duality of the $\nn\cap \kC$ cohomology of the $K$ types of $V$.
+The degrees in which these cohomology groups occur for quasi split unitary groups suggest a geometric application of the Gan Gross Prasad conjecture.
+We conclude by providing evidence in the low rank setting for special unitary groups.
+This is given in the following theorem: \begin{thm}[Theorem \ref{Main Thm: Low rank GGP}] Suppose $\GR=SU(2,1)$ and $G^\prime(\RR)=SU(1,1)$.
+Let $\gC$ and $\nn$ be as denoted earlier, and let $\gC^\prime=\CC\otimes_\RR \mathrm{Lie}(G^\prime(\RR))$.
+Let $\nn^\prime:= \nn\cap \gC^\prime$ with respect to a choice of embedding $G^\prime(\RR)\subset \GR$.
+Let $\pi$ be the Harish-Chandra module of the unique TDLDS of $SU(2,1)$, and let $\pi^\prime$ be the Harish-Chandra module of an irreducible admissible representation of $SU(1,1)$.